Q: When does the Skyline College Promise Scholars Program Application open?

 Q: Do I have to attend an orientation or other summer events in order to be part of the Promise Scholars Program?

 The Promise Scholars Summer Institute is a requirement for the program.
+The Spring Institute is offered for students admitted for Spring.
 Accepted students must make sure to clear their schedules for all dates of the institute.
 The Institute is typically held the week prior to the start of the semester, but accepted students will receive specific dates during initial onboarding.

 Back to List of Topics